AmitHaritan1/ArmyServiceWithinAtRiskYouth/README.md

-# Traumas
+# Traumas:

-The next fields containing descriptions of traumatic events that the child may have experienced during their childhood up to the age of 18.
-The values are if the child experienced the trauma or not by:
+The next fields contain descriptions of traumatic events that the teens may have experienced during their childhood up to the age of 18.
+The answers are labeled as following:

 | Value |  Label |
 |:-----:|:------:|